 Wireless In Premises Cabling Systems

-Cell phonesWiFi (IEEE 802.11) is probably most important to the typical cable installer.
+Cellular wireless phonesWiFi (IEEE 802.11) is probably most important to the typical structured cabling installer.

-No corporate network can probably be built without wireless today.
-People now want to be mobile.
-Practically everybody uses a laptop as their primary computer, excepting engineers or graphic designers at workstations, and most of them will have a laptop as a second computer to carry, along with everybody else, on trips and to meetings where everybody brings their laptops and connects on WiFi.
+No corporate network can probably be built without wireless today - people want to be mobile.
+Practically everybody uses a laptop connected on WiFi as their primary computer, excepting engineers or graphic designers at workstations and most of them will have a laptop as a second computer to carry, along with everybody else, on trips and to meetings where everybody brings their laptops and connects on WiFi.

 Besides laptops on WiFi, people use tablets and smartphones for wireless communications.
 Smartphones allow web browsing with connection over either the cellular network or a WiFi network.
-Some mobile phones are portable VoIP devices connecting over WiFi to make phone calls.
-While WiFi has had some growing pains and continual upgrades, reaching the IEEE 802.11n standard it has become more reliable and offers what seems to be adequate bandwidth for most users.
+Some mobile phones are capable of connecting over WiFi to make phone calls.
+While WiFi has had some growing pains and continual upgrades, the IEEE 802.11ac standard it has become reliable and offers adequate bandwidth for most users.

 The desire for mobility, along with the expansion of connected services, appears to lead to a new type of corporate network.
 The cabling consists of a fiber optic backbone with copper to the desktop for people who want direct connections (maybe fiber to the desk for engineering or graphics users) and for everyone else, multiple wireless access points, more than is common in the past, for full coverage and maintaining a reasonable number of users per access point is the new norm for corporate networks.

 Wireless offers several challenges to the installer and user.
 First, it is important to provide good coverage in the work area.
 This involves installing multiple APs with overlapping coverage.
-Unfortunately, the coverage any AP provides depends on the environment, as objects like walls, office partitions, desks and even people absorb or reflect signals, affecting coverage.
-Manufacturers’ diagrams often look like the figure below with coverage a nice circle, while actual coverage looks more like the blob also shown.
-The "n" version of WiFi uses reflections off office spaces to enhance it's performance, so deciding where to site access points often requires a knowledgeable wireless tech scanning the office using sophisticated test gear.
+The coverage any AP provides depends on the environment, as objects like walls, office partitions, desks and even people absorb or reflect signals, affecting coverage.
+Manufacturers’ diagrams often look like the figure below with coverage a nice circle, while actual coverage looks more like the blob shown to the right.
+Versions of WiFi use reflections off office spaces to enhance it's performance, so deciding where to site access points often requires a knowledgeable wireless tech scanning the office using sophisticated test gear.

 Security is the next -and perhaps biggest- problem for wireless.
 Any AP is a potential security flaw for those wishing to breach your network.
 Any company’s connection to the Internet will have a firewall to prevent unauthorized entry by those outside the network, but some any access point offers easy access, even to someone sitting in a car outside on the street.